cfthompson/maresTail/azure/README.md

 ### TODO:

-- apparently Azure images don't execute the custom data (userdata) scripts, they just store them in binary form in the C:\AzureData directory.
-There's apparerently a way to invoke this script if you're willing to build a custom image to do it.
-Which means it's time to learn Packer...
 - parameterize/secretize username and password.
 Right now they're hard coded in plaintext in the template, which is all kinds of bad.
 (And no, I won't be using these credentials for anything else.
 You wish!)
 - nvidia driver installs, but default display driver doesn't get disabled.
 - ZeroTier vpn client should be installing correctly now, but joining the network is still a manual process.
 Need to somehow pass the network id as a param all the way to the userdata and modify the powershell script to read it.
 Probably using environment variables.